-2018 2017
+2019 2018

-Nil to HK\$1,000,000 111 - 12 11
+Nil to HK\$1,000,000 10 12

-HK\$1,000,001 to HK\$1,500,000 1 2
+HK\$1,000,001 to HK\$1,500,000 2 1

-- (c) During the year, the Group and ServiceOne Limited entered into an arrangement to share certain office expenses ("Shared Office Expenses"), including recruitment expenses, communication charges and office repair and maintenance expenses incurred by the Group.
+- (c) During the year ended 31 March 2018, the Group and ServiceOne Limited entered into an arrangement to share certain office expenses ("Shared Office Expenses"), including recruitment expenses, communication charges and office repair and maintenance expenses incurred by the Group.
 The Shared Office Expenses incurred during the year were allocated based on the ratio of the staff headcount of the Group to that of ServiceOne Limited.
-Shared Office Expenses allocated to ServiceOne Limited for the year ended 31 March 2018 were approximately HK\$95,000 (2017: HK\$138,000). - (d) During the year, the Group and ServiceOne Limited entered into an arrangement to share cleaning, sanitation and utilities expenses ("Shared Premises Expenses") incurred by the Group.
+Shared Office Expenses allocated to ServiceOne Limited for the year ended 31 March 2018 were approximately HK\$95,000. - (d) During the year ended 31 March 2018, the Group and ServiceOne Limited entered into an arrangement to share cleaning, sanitation and utilities expenses ("Shared Premises Expenses") incurred by the Group.
 The Shared Premises Expenses incurred during the year were allocated based on the ratio of the office area occupied by the Group to that of ServiceOne Limited.
-Shared Premises Expenses allocated to ServiceOne Limited for the year ended 31 March 2018 were approximately HK\$133,000 (2017: HK\$121,000).
+Shared Premises Expenses allocated to ServiceOne Limited for the year ended 31 March 2018 were approximately HK\$133,000. - (e) During the year, the Group and ServiceOne Global Holdings Limited, the holding company of ServiceOne Limited and ServiceOne Technology Services Macau Limited, entered into an arrangement to share certain office expenses ("Shared Office Expenses"), including local travelling expenses, printing and stationery expenses, repair and maintenance charges, communication charges, utilities charges, cleaning and sanitation and water and electricity expenses incurred by the Group.
+The Shared Office Expenses incurred during the year were allocated based on the ratio of the office area occupied by the Group to that of ServiceOne Limited.
+Shared Office Expenses allocated to ServiceOne Limited for the year were approximately HK\$188,000.

-29. SUMMARY OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES
+28. SUMMARY OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES